JRIngram/Roar/README.md

 # roar
-Microblogging site for AstonHack2017 - Used as a node learning exercise.
+Needed to learn node - so made a login screen!